beroukhim-lab/ascets/README.md

 Optional (recommended):
 - Arm level-alteration fraction threshold
 	- Defaults to 0.7
-- Exonic log2 ratio measurements that were used to build copy-number segments
+- Individual log2 ratio copy ratios (LCRs) that were used to build copy-number segments
 	- We use exonic calls from RobustCNV
 	- The following columns are required in this order (names can vary): sample, genomic interval, gene/exon (can be blank), log2ratio
 	- See sample data for an example file